 Infections can occur anywhere in the spine—in the bone, the intervertebral disc space or the spinal canal.
 Such infections can be slowly developing or quickly become dangerous.
 Infections in the bone are called vertebral osteomyelitis.
 Infections in the soft, flexible discs of the spine are called discitis.
 They can cause severe pain and destruction of healthy bone and discs, which can lead to deformity of the spine or compression of the spinal cord and nerves.

-Spinal infections can be caused by bacteria, fungal, or other organisms.
+Spinal infections can be caused by bacteria, fungi or other organisms.
 Infection can start locally in the spine after a treatment or even in another area of the body and migrate to the spine through the bloodstream.

 People of any age can get a spinal infection.
 But infections are more likely to occur in those with a weakened immune systems and anyone who has recently undergone surgery.

 Symptoms of a spinal infection can vary depending on the type and location of infection.
 They typically include: